 “There’s been news recently of smart T.V.s that have the microphones have captured information that they were not intended to capture.”

-The Ten-minute Teacher podcast with Vicki Davis.
-Every week day you’ll learn powerful practical ways to be a more remarkable teacher today.
+The 10 Minute Teacher podcast with Vicki Davis.
+Every week day, you’ll learn powerful, practical ways to be a more remarkable teacher today.

 VICKI: So this past week in spring break I actually spent over an hour dealing with a Russian hack attempt to take over my school’s domain name.
-Cyber hacking is real and those of us in I.T know it’s real.
-And the rest of the world is starting to realize that it impacts all of us.
+Cyber hacking is real, and those of us in IT know it’s real.
+And the rest of the world is realizing that it impacts all of us.

-Well, the State of Virginia is doing something about it with their Cyber Range Project. https://virginiacyberrange.org/So for our wonderful Wednesday today we’re talking to Dr. David Raymond @dnomyard who works with the Cyber Range about the kinds of things that we needed to be teaching our students to protect against cyber hackers.
-So David, how do we even start with helping kids understand how to protect themselves?
+Well, the State of Virginia is doing something about it with its Cyber Range Project. https://virginiacyberrange.org/So for our wonderful Wednesday today, we’re talking to Dr. David Raymond @dnomyard, who works with the Cyber Range, about the kinds of things that we need to be teaching our students to protect against cyber hackers.
+So David, how do we start by helping kids understand how to protect themselves?

 DAVID: Well, Vicki, that’s a great question.
-The first thing they need to understand is that what they do online stays online.
-So if they share information about themselves with their friends or with their family or anybody online via email or social media or whatever, you know, that stuff is there and if their social media accounts are not set in a way to make that information private then people can get to it beyond their family and friends.
-And you just don’t know who might be able to get to that information.
+First, they need to understand that what they do online stays online.
+So if they share information about themselves with their friends or with their family or anybody online via email or social media or whatever, you know, that stuff is there, and if their social media accounts are not set in a way to make that information private, then people can get to it beyond their family and friends.
+And you don’t know who might be able to get to that information.

-And then I like to talk to students about just sort of basic hygiene when it comes to using information technology systems whether it’s your smartphone or your laptop or your home computer.
+And then I like to talk to students about basic hygiene when it comes to using information technology systems, whether it’s your smartphone, laptop, or home computer.
 I talk about passwords a lot.
-You know, passwords are important and if you don’t set a good strong password on your social media accounts or your email accounts – you know, frankly, people are able to guess or do a brute force attack against your passwords and then all of a sudden they have access to all of your stuff.
+You know, passwords are important, and if you don’t set a good strong password on your social media accounts or your email accounts – you know, frankly, people can guess or do a brute force attack against your passwords.
+Then all of a sudden they have access to all of your stuff.
 (See 10 Things Everyone Should Know about Passwords – https://www.coolcatteacher.com/10-things-everyone-know-passwords/ )

-VICKI: I remember reading this past election cycle that Hillary Clinton’s campaign manager’s password was PASSWORD.
+VICKI: I remember reading that Hillary Clinton’s campaign manager’s password was PASSWORD this past election cycle.
 And you’re just like, “Oh my goodness.”
-I mean, that factored in to what happened with the election.
-And you know, most people keep their passwords under their keyboards and you’re just like, “Oh, my goodness.”
+I mean, that factored into what happened with the election.
+And you know, most people keep their passwords under their keyboards, and you’re just like, “Oh, my goodness.”
 We have to get better at it than that, don’t we?

 (Editor’s Note: I heard this from Julian Assange, http://www.dailymail.co.uk/news/article-4087092/Assange-says-14-year-old-hacked-Democratic-emails-reveals-John-Podesta-s-password-password.html however, there are those examining this who claim that this is not true – – honestly, there is no real way to verify what his password was, although admittedly many of his passwords are overly simplistic.
 So, whether his password was password or not, we can determine that his overly simplistic password did indeed cause him to be hacked if it is to be determined that he way he set his passwords was consistent with other passwords we know he had. http://www.politifact.com/punditfact/statements/2017/jan/06/jesse-watters/claim-john-podestas-email-password-was-password-la/ )